This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Address: 2 Forest Road, N17 9NH

-Opening hours: Everyday 9.30am-4pm
+Opening hours: Everyday 9.30am-4pm (as of March 2023)

-Walthamstow Wetlands is just a short walk from Blackhorse Road station (Victoria line tube and London Overground) and Tottenham Hale station (Victoria line tube and Greater Anglia trains).
+The wetlands are just a short walk from Blackhorse Road station (Victoria line tube and London Overground) and Tottenham Hale station (Victoria line tube and Greater Anglia trains).

-- Things to do in Blackhorse Road
+- Walthamstow Things to do guide

-More London blog posts
+More London blog posts you might like

 - The best brewery taprooms in London